visgl/luma.gl/docs/api-reference/core/timeline.md

 Update channel indicated by `handle` with the properties given in `props`.
 Valid propeties are:
 * `rate` the speed of the channel's time relative to timeline time.
+* `start` when the channel time begins in timeline time.
-* `duration` the length of the channel time frame.
+* `end` when the channel time end in timeline time.
+* `wrapStart` what to do when the timeline time is less than `start` time. "loop" repeat the channels timeframe, "clamp" will clamp the channel's time the channel's `start` time.
-* `wrapMode` what to do when the timeline time moves outside the channels duration. "loop" repeat the channels timeframe, "clamp" will clamp the channel's time to the range (0, duration).
+* `wrapStart` what to do when the timeline time is greater than `end` time. "loop" repeat the channels timeframe, "clamp" will clamp the channel's time to the channel's `end` time.

 ### play